matn7/Google-Platform-Notes/flashcard/Microservices.md

 Spring Cloud Function features:
 * Choice of programming styles - reactive, imperative or hybrid.
-* POJO functions (i.e., if something fits the @FunctionalInterface semantics we'll treat it as function).
+* POJO functions (i.e., if something fits the '@FunctionalInterface' semantics we'll treat it as function).
 * Function composition which includes composing imperative functions with reactive.
 * REST support to expose functions as HTTP endpoints etc.
 * Streaming data (via Apache Kafka, Solace, RabbitMQ and more) to/from functions via Spring Cloud Stream framework.